 Kitchen twine (optional)

-- Make the bacon butter: Pulse the butter, chopped bacon, and herbs until smooth in a food processor fitted with the blade attachment.
+- Make the bacon butter.
+Place all the ingredients in a food processor fitted with the blade attachment and pulse until smooth.
 This can be done up to 3 days in advance and stored in the refrigerator, but bring the butter back to room temperature before rubbing down the turkey.

 Day of roasting:

-- Roast the bird: Heat the oven to 425°F. Pour 2 cups of water into the roasting pan underneath the turkey.
+- Roast the bird.
+Arrange a rack in the bottom third of the oven, remove any racks above it, and heat to 425°F. Pour 2 cups of water into the roasting pan underneath the turkey.
 This will create steam in the oven and prevent the bacon from rapidly shrinking and falling off the bird.
 Roast the turkey for 30 minutes to darken and crisp the skin.

-- Reduce the oven temperature and roast until it reaches 165°F: Reduce the oven temperature to 325°F and roast for an additional 2 to 2 1/2 hours.
+- Reduce the oven temperature and roast until it reaches 165°F. Reduce the oven temperature to 325°F. Roast for an additional 2 to 2 1/2 hours.
 The rule of thumb for cooking a turkey is 13 minutes per pound, but more important than time is the temperature of the turkey.
 Use a probe thermometer to test the turkey in 3 places: the breast, the outer thigh, and between the thigh and breast.
 The turkey should reach 165°F in all 3 places.

 - Rest for 30 minutes and then carve: Carefully remove the turkey and the roasting rack to a cutting board or rimmed baking sheet.
 Rest the turkey for at least 30 minutes before carving.
 Use the drippings to make gravy, if desired.
 Just as you would carve a chicken or plain turkey, start by removing the turkey's legs before carving the breasts.
 To keep the bacon intact, cut through the bacon first and then carve the breast beneath.
 Serve the turkey with any of the bacon crumbles that may fall off the bird as you carve.